JWStarkie/PurviewAccelerator/README.md

  2. Cloud file access denied error does cause issues with package installs.
 Currently registered as a bug with PowerShell package.
 Alternative way around this is to run individual `Install-Module` command direct in PowerShell.

- 3. When running in Powershell 7+ and if you also have Powersher 5.1 with AzureRM modules installed, you will running into some issues using this script:
+ 3. When running in Powershell 7+ and if you also have Powershell 5.1 with AzureRM modules installed, you will running into some issues.
+You can resolve by using this script:

     - Solution: `Import-Module AzureAD -UseWindowsPowerShell`